Frasier Crane: Reunion with Lilith and Frederick

-Actress Bebe Neuwirth left Cheers for fear of becoming typecast and to do Broadway; she did not expect to appear recurrently in Frasier.
-Cheers and Frasier writers Ken Levine and David Isaacs found chemistry of Frasier and Lilith "special" enough to compare them with Katharine Hepburn and Spencer Tracy on Prozac.
-In "The Show Where Lilith Comes Back" (1994), Lilith surprises Frasier by dialing to the radio show.
-They later make love in a hotel room, but end up regretting it, prompting them to part ways again.
-They decide to remain friends and help each other co-parent their son Frederick (Trevor Einhorn), who also appears occasionally in this spin-off.
+Actress Bebe Neuwirth left Cheers for fear of becoming typecast and to do Broadway; she did not expect to appear recurrently on Frasier.
+Cheers and Frasier writers Ken Levine and David Isaacs found the chemistry between Frasier and Lilith "special" enough to compare them with Katharine Hepburn and Spencer Tracy on Prozac.
+In "The Show Where Lilith Comes Back" (1994), Lilith surprises Frasier by dialing into the radio show.
+They later make love in a hotel room but end up regretting it, prompting them to part ways again.
+They decide to remain friends and help each other co-parent their son, Frederick (Trevor Einhorn), who also appears occasionally in this spin-off.
 In "Adventures in Paradise, Part Two" (1994), Lilith gets engaged to her fiancé Brian (James Morrison), much to Frasier's chagrin.
-In "A Lilith Thanksgiving" (1996), Frasier and Lilith have Frederick admitted into a private school after they annoy the administrator (Paxton Whitehead) several times on Thanksgiving.
-In "The Unnatural" (1997), Frasier is proven as unathletic and bad at softball, which he reluctantly admits to Frederick.
+In "A Lilith Thanksgiving" (1996), Frasier and Lilith have Frederick admitted to a private school after they annoy the administrator (Paxton Whitehead) several times on Thanksgiving.
+In "The Unnatural" (1997), Frasier is proven unathletic and bad at softball, which he reluctantly admits to Frederick.
 Then Frasier tells him that, when Frasier was a third-grade elementary student, Martin was bad at math.

 In "Room Service" (1998), Lilith is recently divorced from her husband Brian for his gay affair.
-Frasier attempts to renew the relationship, but changes his mind when he finds out, to his horror, that Lilith and Niles had a drunken one-night stand.
+Frasier attempts to renew the relationship but changes his mind when he finds out, to his horror, that Lilith and Niles had a drunken one-night stand.
 Lilith last appears in "Guns 'N Neuroses" (2003), in which she and Frasier are accidentally set up to go on a blind date.
 Lilith and Frasier are close to restarting a relationship in the hotel room, but they are interrupted by a loud argument between a young married couple next door.
-Frasier and Lilith are able to resolve the couple's dispute, spend the night together watching television, and finally fall asleep on the couch without having had sex.
+Frasier and Lilith can resolve the couple's dispute, spend the night together watching television, and finally fall asleep on the couch without having had sex.
 The next morning, they part ways with a tender final onscreen moment together.